Sanyukta2002/Cancer-nanoparticle-optimization/README.md

 All other files follow the standard pc4nanobio implementation.

 This project uses pc4nanobio, an agent-based modeling framework built on PhysiCell, to simulate four distinct NP therapy strategies on a 3D tumor spheroid over 30 days.
 The core simulation logic is including therapy scheduling, pharmacodynamic modeling, and adaptive dosing triggers .
-This was implemented by directly modifying nanobio.cpp and PhysiCell_Settings.xml in the pc4nanobio source.
+This was implemented by directly modifying nanobio.cpp and PhysiCell_Settings.xml in the pc4nanobio source and adding the therapy logic in the source code.

  Question: Which NP delivery schedule achieves the greatest tumor suppression while minimizing regrowth?